Why proactive marketing is best for law firms and attorneys

-The top common reasons why people hire attorneys or look for a law firm include business issues, family issues, and estate planning, meaning that – if you’re a marketing professional serving a law firm – your target audience is wide and varied.
+The top common reasons why people hire attorneys or look for a law firm include business issues, family issues, and estate planning.
+That means if you’re a marketing professional serving a law firm, your target audience is wide and varied.

 Why direct mail as a marketing channel?